Fretboard with notes

 In the fretboard diagram, C# (C sharp) is used and not Db (D flat), and so on.
 If you for example are looking for the note Ab (A flat) this is the same as G# (G sharp).

-It is important to learn the notes on the fretboard.
-If you find it very difficult to learn all, you should at least start by learning the tones on the low E and the A strings because the roots of chords are often on these strings.
+If you find it very difficult to learn all the notes on the fretboard, you should at least start by learning the tones on the low E and the A strings because the roots of chords are often on these strings.
+As you can observe, the lowest and the highest strings are identical.